subins2000/100-days-of-code/README.md

 ### Day 0: February 30, 2016 (Example 1)
 (delete me or comment me out)

-Today's Progress: Fixed CSS, worked on canvas functionality for the app.
+**Today's Progress:** Fixed CSS, worked on canvas functionality for the app.

-Thoughts: I really struggled with CSS, but, overall, I feel like I am slowly getting better at it.
-Canvas is still new for me, but I managed to figure out some basic functionality. -->
+**Thoughts:** I really struggled with CSS, but, overall, I feel like I am slowly getting better at it.
+Canvas is still new for me, but I managed to figure out some basic functionality.

+**Name:** John
+-->

 ### Day 0: June 14, 2018
 **(delete me or comment me out)**